For Walmart Suppliers: Here’s the Best Way to Ship to Distribution Centers

 - Keep detailed and accurate records of every shipment.
 If you can verify to Walmart that circumstances beyond your control prevented an on-time shipment, Walmart will adjust your record so that it won’t count against you.

 Using our premium FlockDirect algorithm, Flock Freight can ship your LTL freight via full truckload service, matching your shipment to the perfect carrier on the most efficient route.
-That means your goods travel directly from your business to your chosen Walmart distribution center or to your customer’s door—and they arrive on time, every time, guaranteed.
+That means your goods travel directly from your business to your chosen Walmart distribution center or to your customer’s door—and they arrive on time, every time.
 No offloading at terminals or slowdowns waiting for multiple carriers—just fast, stress-free LTL shipping.

 Try FlockDirect for your next Walmart LTL shipment, and see the Flock Freight difference.